VijayaRaghava139/RedBus-Project/README.md

 # RedBus-Project
-This project aims to Scrape the bus information from RedBus Web application and Visualise,filter the data by Streamlit Application.
+This project aims to Scrape the bus information from RedBus Web application,then Visualise and filter the data by Streamlit Application.